jorgschonau/jorgschonau.github.io/methodology.md

 tidy_orwell1984 <- orwell1984 %>% unnest_tokens(word, text) %>% anti_join(stop_words)
 ```

 In hindsight, using the entire stop_words list seems to be somewhat excessive.
-As a consequence, words that carry sentiments, such as "interesting" or "young", were being excluded.
+As a consequence, words that do carry sentiments, such as "interesting" or "young", have been excluded.
 It actually turned out later that removing stopwords wasn't necessary at all as stopwords don't interfere in the sentiment scoring.
-So if I was to start a similar project again, I would either refrain from removing stopwords alltogether or otherweise I would create a sub set the stop_words and only use 1 or 2 of the dictionaries.
+So if I was to start a similar project again, I would either refrain from removing stopwords alltogether or otherweise I would create a sub set of the stopwords dictionary and only use 1 or 2 of the sub dictionaries.

 ## Tidytext Format